Updated Feb 28, 2019

 Is kefir good for you?
 In a word: YES.

-Kefir is being research for its role as a worthwhile addition to your healthy eating efforts!
+Kefir is being researched for its role as a worthwhile addition to your healthy eating efforts!
 Possible benefits include:

 Cholesterol: kefir and probiotics have been shown to reduce cholesterol.
 They interact with the gut and gut bacteria and influence energy metabolism and (6).